KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 7) Repeat steps 4-6 as many times as wanted

 To quit program from "Ask a question":
-1) In the "Ask a question" menu, type "quit" using keyboard
+1) In the "Ask a question" menu, type "exit" using keyboard
 2) Hit "Enter" using  keyboard
 3) You should be in the main menu now
 4) Type "3" using keyboard to select "Exit"